A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 In this setup, you would start with random word vectors, then learn your word vectors in the same way that you learn the weights of a neural network.
 * Load into your model word embeddings that were pre-computed using a different machine learning task than the one you are trying to solve.
 These are called "pre-trained word embeddings".

+## Learning word embeddings with the Embedding layer
 </p>